Mike Zunino Player Props: Guardians vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.
+- The Padres pitching staff is 14th in the league with a collective 8.7 strikeouts per nine innings.

-- The Padres have the eighth-ranked team ERA across all MLB pitching staffs (3.82).
+- The Padres have a 3.80 team ERA that ranks sixth across all MLB pitching staffs.

-- The Padres rank 12th in baseball in home runs given up (71 total, 1.1 per game).
+- Padres pitchers combine to give up 72 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

-- His last appearance came on Wednesday against the Seattle Mariners, when the righty went five innings, surrendering one earned run while giving up four hits.
+- His most recent appearance came on Wednesday against the Seattle Mariners, when the right-hander went six scoreless innings while giving up two hits.

-- The 30-year-old has put up an ERA of 4.35, with 9.1 strikeouts per nine innings, in eight games this season.
-Opponents are batting .256 against him.

 © 2023 Data Skrive.
 All rights reserved.